cwcentral/CarND-Kidnapped-Vehicle-Project/README.md

 # Results

 We've implemented the particle filter and succsssfully tracked the position of the vehicle.
 Within 100 seconds, I was able to obtain the *Success!
-Your particle filter passed!* message and translation and yaw error was less that specified (0.116, 0.109, 0.004) in (x,y,yaw).
+Your particle filter passed!* message and the

+translation and yaw error was less that specified (0.116, 0.109, 0.004) in (x,y,yaw), compared to the original sigma-measurement uncertainty of (0.3, 0.3, 0.01).

 (Click to play video) [![Output](output/final.png)](https://youtu.be/xtlfm_3F0YU "Click to Play Video")